How Much Does a Roof Cost to Replace? [State-by-State Guide]

 Final Thought:

-• What is the cheapest roof material?
+• What is the cheapest roofing material?

 No. Insurance will pay only for storm or accidental damage, not general wear and tear.